Cinema Bites

 • Create account feature

-• Membership tiers available
+• Membership tiers

 • Unique dine in experience